What is the Construction Industry Scheme?

 How to Register as Self-Employed

-If you're new to self-employment, you'll need to register with HMRC online.
+You'll need to register as self-employed with HMRC on their website.
 You will need to have your National Insurance number to hand before you begin the online self-employment registration process.

 You are deemed self-employed as a CIS subcontractor, but you work for a contractor who must deduct a percentage of your invoice (typically 20%) and pay it to HMRC on your behalf.
 This is not the case for other self-employed individuals who are not in the construction industry and are paid the full amount invoiced gross with no reductions.